shirakaba/react-nativescript-site/docs/components/list-picker.md

 ---
 <!-- contributors: [shirakaba, MisterBrownRSA, rigor789, ikoevska] -->

-`<$ListPicker>` is a UI component that lets the user select a value from a pre-configured list.
+`<listPicker>` is a UI component that lets the user select a value from a pre-configured list.

 See also: